MAEnvs4VRP/.github/profile/README.md

 ## Contributing

-We welcome contributions from researchers, students, and practitioners interested in routing, logistics, reinforcement learning, and optimization.
+We welcome contributions from researchers, students, practitioners, and industry partners working on routing, logistics, machine learning, and optimization.
+Our goal is to foster collaboration between academia and industry to advance intelligent decision-making for real-world logistics applications.